coveo/source.coveo.com/_posts/2014-12-08-making-an-online-community.md

 ### Leitmotiv

 A clear purpose will generally serve you well when building an online community.
 This purpose can be explicitly written in the interface (as a tagline) and will inform potential members of your community’s purpose.
-A good example of this (taken from Iriberri & Leroy 2009) is the tagline of slashdot.org:
-## “ *News for Nerds.
-Stuff that matters* ”.
+A good example of this (taken from Iriberri & Leroy 2009) is the tagline of slashdot.org: _News for Nerds.
+Stuff that matters_.

 This strong tagline instantly defines the community and its purpose.